Anime Club

 Art Club

-The Art Club is open to all students who are interested.
-The students meet once a week to create art pieces that vary from drawing, painting, printmaking, and sculpture.
-There are often tutorials where new media and techniques are shared by the group members.
-The students will work on individual projects of their choice or the club may work on group projects like murals, stained glass panels, and designs for posters.
-So if you are creative, like to explore art styles, and want to express your inner artist, this is the club.
+The Art Club is open to all students who are interested in being creative and improving their art skills!
+We meet once a week to create art pieces that vary from drawing, painting, printmaking, and sculpture.
+Students will work on individual projects of their choice, create art to build their post-secondary art portfolios, work on group projects like collaborative school murals, and/or learn new techniques through art tutorials.
+So if you are creative, like to explore art styles, and want to express your inner artist, this is the club for you!

 Eco Club